This page is available in the following languages:

 - A security guard may escort you or provide you with directions to the registration desk and/or hearing room.
 Remember to follow the directional floor markings and maintain physical distancing.
 Follow all directions provided by registration desk employees when providing or completing documentation.

-- Based on experience and feedback from stakeholders and partners, the IRB is resuming in-person hearings with members and interpreters in the same hearing room as counsel and claimants.
+- Based on experience and feedback from stakeholders and partners, the IRB is resuming in-person hearings with members and interpreters in the same hearing room as counsel and clients.
+For some hearings involving more participants, the hearing may proceed in two separate hearing rooms joined by videoconference.

 - As of Monday, September 14th, non-medical masks must be worn at all times in hearing rooms, including when testifying or providing submissions, subject to exemptions.
 Individuals who wish to be exempted should raise their request with the presiding member.